5.7 IR Detector Characteristics and Performance

 5.7.1 Quantum Efficiency

-The QE of the flight IR detector, as measured at the Goddard Detector Characterization Lab (DCL), is shown as a solid curve in Figure 5.25.
+The quantum efficiency (QE) of the flight IR detector, as measured at the Goddard Detector Characterization Lab (DCL), is shown as a solid curve in Figure 5.25.
 The actual total system throughput of WFC3 depends on many factors including the HST OTA, pick off mirror, filter transmission functions, QE, etc. Based on ground measurements of these quantities, the total system throughput was calculated and compared to the first on-orbit measurements.
 A 5–20% increase in the total system throughput was discovered, attributed to multiple factors.
 The dashed curve represents the QE under the assumption that the entire flight correction is in the QE.
 Though this is admittedly unphysical given the realities of anti-reflection coatings and interpixel capacitance, computed total system throughputs are correct when the QE file is used in conjunction with the other optical components (pick off mirror, OTA, IR channel optics, and filters).

 5.7.2 Dark Current